Ircama/epson_print_conf/.github/ISSUE_TEMPLATE/new-printers.md

 ---
 This repository is intended for software developers with experience managing Python programs.
 We will not respond to requests regarding difficulties in software development or in using the software.

+We will not address any issues unless the following checklist is thoroughly completed.

 **Scenario**
-Clearly describe that you followed the instruction in the README and specifically that you carefully completed the steps described in the [Example to integrate new printers](https://github.com/Ircama/epson_print_conf/?tab=readme-ov-file#example-to-integrate-new-printers).
+Clearly describe that you followed the instructions in the README and specifically that you carefully completed the steps described in the [Example to integrate new printers](https://github.com/Ircama/epson_print_conf/?tab=readme-ov-file#example-to-integrate-new-printers).
 Report the issue including steps to reproduce the behavior and a short description of what you expected to happen.

 **Printer model**
 Provide the exact printer model.